dotnet/runtime/Documentation/botr/clr-abi.md

 	ret
 ```

 Note that JIT64 does not implement this properly.
 The C# compiler used to always insert all necessary "step" blocks.
-The Roslyn C# compiler at one point did not, but then was change to once again insert them.
+The Roslyn C# compiler at one point did not, but then was changed to once again insert them.

 ## The PSPSym and funclet parameters